institut-de-genomique/NaS/README.md

 NaS uses the MinION® read as a template to recruit Illumina reads and, by performing a local assembly, build a high-quality synthetic read.
-In the first step, a stringent alignment using BLAT is performed to retrieve Illumina short reads and their complementary sequences, called seed-reads.
+In the first step, a stringent alignment using BLAT (fast mode) or LAST (sensitive mode) is performed to retrieve Illumina short reads and their complementary sequences, called seed-reads.
 Next, the seed-read set is extended by searching for similar